Click the links below to review frequently asked questions pertaining to the listed

 The wait list is utilized to fill seats that open after interviews have concluded in February.
 The wait list is not ranked or ordered.
 Typically, candidates are selected as seats become available from February until classes begin in June.
 After all expected candidates arrive for orientation in June, those not selected will be sent a final decision letter.

 Yes.
-Candidates must earn a minimum cumulative GPA of 3.0 on a 4.0 scale (as calculated by CASPA) to be considered.
+Applicants must obtain an undergraduate science and cumulative grade point average of 3.0 or higher on a 4.0 scale (as calculated by CASPA).
 Every candidate for admission is reviewed on an individual basis and GPAs of admitted candidates vary.
-However, the average for those admitted in 2012 was 3.47.
-Applicants with graduate degrees and/or over five years of health care experience may be considered on an individual basis.
+To view recent class statistics, visit the Physician Assistant Studies application requirements page.
+Applicants with graduate degrees and/or more than five years of health care experience may be considered on an individual basis.

 Yes.
 Candidates may not apply for admission in any other manner.
 If a candidate is reapplying for admission, he/she must apply through CASPA again and the old file will be married with the new one, once received in the Office of Admissions.